ldev-r3-t4/FINAL/README.md

 Our group created an anonymous messaging app in Android called 'mECEge' that allows users to comment in specific class threads.
 It is comprised of a user friendly Android application, Analytics server, front-end server interface, and back-end storage database.
 Integration test can be found in the android application repository as the app utilizies all the servers the team created.

-Please see the sub-folders listed below for links to each of our primary repositories.
+Please see the links below for each of our primary repositories.

 (Takondwa Kakusa)   [Back-end Android Application](https://github.com/tkakusa/AndroidBackground/tree/master)